listguy/Chat-App-Template/README.md

 2. Create a GET "/messages" endpoint that responds all the existing messages.

-3. Create a POST "/messages" endpoint that adds a new message to the exciting messages array.
+3. Create a POST "/messages" endpoint that adds a new message to the existing messages array.
 The message will be inside the body of the request and should like so:
 { body: 'message', user: 'name'}.
 The end Point should respond back the string 'sent'.